Live coronavirus Q&A: Expert answers all your questions about outbreak

-Infectious diseases expert Dr Siouxsie Wiles is speaking with the Herald's Focus Live presenter Will Trafford about coronavirus and what you need to know to stay safe.
+Infectious diseases expert Dr Siouxsie Wiles has spoken with the Herald's Focus Live presenter Will Trafford about coronavirus and what you need to know to stay safe.

-Afterwards, Wiles will answer all your questions and queries about Covid-19.
+Wiles is now answering all your questions and queries about Covid-19 below.

 Wiles is a microbiologist and science communicator, well known to many Kiwis for her clear explanations of scientific topics and her bright pink hair.